Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Who are ideal candidates for breast fat grafting?

-Also people who have had problems with breast implants such as hardening or capsular contracture or simply do not wish to have multiple exchanges of implants during their lifetime.
+People who have had problems with breast implants such as hardening or capsular contracture or simply do not wish to have multiple exchanges of implants during their lifetime.

 Which patients may be better served with a breast fat graft rather than with breast implants?

-Patients with breast asymmetry may not want to have breast implants, especially if one breast is an adequate size.
+Patients with breast asymmetry may not want to have breast implants, especially if one breast is an adequate size and shape.
 It is rare to be able to achieve a good correction of breast asymmetry with an implant on the smaller side only.
 A breast implant always sits higher than the non implanted side, therefore the majority of patients who have breast asymmetry corrected with implants end up having one in both breasts.

 Patients who are in their teens with a constricted or tuberous breast who have severe asymmetry in clothing and swimwear may benefit from early release and correction with breast fat grafting without committing to a big decision such as breast implants at such a young age.